panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geom.rst

 triangles, lines, or points.
 A particular Geom might have GeomTriangles, GeomTristrips, and GeomTrifans; or it might have GeomLines and GeomLinestrips;
 or it might have GeomPoints.
 But no one Geom can have primitives from two different fundamental types.
-You can call geom.getPrimitiveType() to determine the fundamental primitive type stored within a particular Geom.
+You can call :meth:`geom.get_primitive_type() <.Geom.get_primitive_type>` to determine the fundamental primitive type stored within a particular Geom.